mboynes/super-cpt/readme.md

 It works very much like [`register_post_type`](http://codex.wordpress.org/Function_Reference/register_post_type).
 The first thing you gained by using this is that the labels all got setup with either 'Movie' or 'Movies'.
 If our post type were 'indie-film', the labels would have "Indie Film" and "Indie Films" as appropriate.
 Of course, you do have the ability to set the plural word in cases such as goose/geese.
 You also gained the ability to define your own custom post type defaults through a filter.
 Lastly, you gained access to `Super_Custom_Post_Type`'s parent class, `Super_Custom_Post_Meta`, for fast, clean, intuitive custom post meta, which we'll go into shortly.

 Lastly, if you've built a lot of custom post types, you're probably sick and tired of the pushpin icon.
-SuperCPT comes with 350 gorgeous icons courtesy of [glyphicons.com](http://glyphicons.com) that are extremely easy to implement.
+SuperCPT comes with 361 gorgeous icons courtesy of [Font Awesome](http://fontawesome.io/) that are extremely easy to implement.
 Here's what it looks like:

 	$movies->set_icon( 'film' );